 As the years progressed, Tanner delved more into biblical themes, painting the award-winning Daniel in the Lions’ Den plus the critically acclaimed The Resurrection of Lazarus, The Good Shepherd, and more.

 The Great Fire of Pittsburgh was one of the most devastating events in the city’s history.
 A third of the town was destroyed in approximately seven hours during the 1845 catastrophe, and the only visual recollection (aside from fire relics) are the renderings of local artists who witnessed the event.

 William Coventry Wall was one such artist.
 Wall was born in Oxford, England, in 1810 and immigrated to the US in 1821.
 He moved his family to Pittsburgh in 1841 and opened a shop selling frames and artist’s supplies.
 His shop was destroyed in the fire, but he managed to save enough of his supplies to document the event with a series of paintings, including View of the Great Fire of Pittsburgh, Pittsburgh after the Fire, and Great Conflagration at Pittsburgh.

 He eventually had the paintings turned into lithographs for sale.

-If you’ve been to the Pittsburgh International Airport, you’ve undoubtedly been bowled over by the 20-foot-tall (six meters), black-and-yellow monstrosity that looks like a Transformer robot made of Pittsburgh’s many bridges.
+If you’ve been to Pittsburgh International Airport, you’ve undoubtedly been bowled over by the 20ft-tall (6m), black-and-yellow monstrosity that looks like a Transformer made of Pittsburgh’s many bridges.
 Its name is Arch, and it has a story.

-Batch’s signature colorful elephant images can be seen all over Pittsburgh, along with uplifting messages like “Don’t be scared, be light” and “You are made for amazing things.”
-Batch painted in places where he had permission, but he also painted in places he didn’t, without considering he could get in trouble for it—which he did.
+Batch’s signature colourful elephant images can be seen all over Pittsburgh, along with uplifting messages like “Don’t be scared, be light” and “You are made for amazing things.”
+Batch painted in places where he had permission, but he also painted in places he didn’t, without considering he could get in trouble for it – which he did.